SherG/sherrieg/content/blog/desantis-state-guard/index.md

 * I met very interesting people and enjoyed most of the activities.
 It was an adventure.
 * Everyone had a can-do attitude, was welcoming, and wanted to make a difference in the community
 * I learned a lot, including from military veterans.

-* You'll come away with a better understanding (and appreciation) of how local, state, regional, and federal entities work together in an emergency to protect citizens.
+You'll come away with a better understanding (and appreciation) of how local, state, regional, and federal entities work together in an emergency to protect citizens.
+And any member of the community can participate in this process.

 A few quibbles: